Latest updates

 Schedule & Phasing

 Construction is anticipated to occur April 2025 through August 2025, subject to change.
 This project will have eight phases, each phase is anticipated to take 2 weeks.
 View a map of the phasing.
+One phase is anticipated at a time for the work on University Avenue and Shorewood Boulevard.
 Work will generally begin at the western end of the project, ending at the eastern end (Shorewood Blvd).
 View a map of the project timeline as it relates to phasing.

 Traffic

 There are eight phases of the project.
 Six phases will be along University Avenue, working in approximately 700-foot stretches or less at a time.
 The project work along University Avenue and Shorewood Boulevard will generally take place during nighttime hours with roadway traffic lanes being restored during most daytime hours.
 Single vehicle lane closures are planned.
-The work along University Avenue and Shorewood Boulevard will be mostly limited to the westbound lanes.
+The work along University Avenue will be mostly limited to the westbound lanes.
+The work along Shorewood Boulevard will be mostly limited to the southbound lanes.

 Driveway, sidewalk and bike lane closures will be necessary for select time periods.